ContinuumDAO/ctmdao-docs/ContinuumDAO/RunningInstructions/NodeRunningInstruction.md

 1. **Preparation**

-   Minimal VM: 4 CPU Cores, 8 GB Memory, 40 GB Hard Disk enable port 8080 open to public docker file: docker-compose_server.yml which you will install.
+   Minimal VM: 4 CPU Cores, 8 GB Memory, 40 GB Hard Disk enable port 8080 open to the public docker file which you will install in the steps below.

 2. **Install Docker and Docker Compose**